haifa-mk/security-project/README.md

 1. Start registering a new user through the application.
 2. During registration use:

--`Username: admin`, this makes the role an admin role
+`Username: admin`, this makes the role an admin role.

 3. After registration, login.
 4. Try visiting the admin page by replacing `/dashboard` with `/admin`.